Getting Started

 Tables generated for sagas reserve 27 characters for the saga name, leaving 3 characters for the _PK suffix for the table's primary key.

-In order to accommodate as many characters for the saga name as possible, the table prefix is omitted from the saga table name.
+To accommodate as many characters for the saga name as possible, the table prefix is omitted from the saga table name.

 Saga Class NameTable NamePrimary Key